billvaglienti/ProtoGen/README.md

 The packet length and ID
 ------------------------

 The autogenerated code will define any named enumeration given in the protocol xml for the packet.
-It will define functions to determine the packet ID and the minimum length of the encoded data of the packet.
+It will also define macros to determine the packet ID and the minimum length of the encoded data of the packet.
 The packet lengths are given in numbers of bytes.
 ProtoGen refers to "minimum length", rather than "length" because packets can include default data, variable length arrays, or strings, any of which can cause the packet length to vary.

-    //! return the minimum data length for the  Version packet int getVersionMinDataLength(void);
+    //! return the packet ID for the Version packet
+    #define getVersionPacketID() (VERSION)

-    //! return the packet ID for the  Version packet uint32_t getVersionPacketID(void);
+    //! return the minimum data length for the Version packet
+    #define getVersionMinDataLength() (25)

 Variable length packets are a great tool for optimizing bandwidth utilization without limiting the in-memory capabilities of the code.
 However the correct length of a variable length packet cannot be determined until the packet has been mostly decoded; therefore the generated code will check the length of such a packet twice.
 The first check occurs before any decoding is done to verify the packet meets the minimum length.
 The second check occurs when the packet decoding is complete (or only default fields are left) to verify that there were enough bytes to complete the variable length fields.